About the Journal

 Manuscripts are refereed anonymously by two Reviewers.
 Reviewers will assess the submission against the criteria of content (originality and thoroughness of research, and understanding of context), structure (well-structured argument and conclusion), and clarity of style.

-JASAL is published at least three times each year in numbered issues including at least one general issue and other "themed" issues each year.
+JASAL is published at least twice a year in numbered issues including at least one general issue and other "themed" issues each year.

 Open Access Policy